Management | Research | Working effectively

 - The workload for this course amounts to 17 hours, including 12 hours group sessions + 5 hours on the job assignments

 - 21 January, 4 April, 29 April, 2 October, 22 October

 Why this course?

-Developing project management skills to effectively manage the required tasks is found to be a crucial factor in PhD success.
+Developing project management skills to effectively plan and execute the required tasks is found to be a crucial factor in PhD success.
 The problems you face in your project can be quite complex and specific to your unique situation.
-In this course we introduce you to different methods of problem-solving, while simultaneously putting those into practice and find practical solutions to take you steps further in whatever you are facing in your project.
+In this course we introduce you to different methods of problem-solving, while simultaneously putting those into practice.
+We find practical solutions to take you steps further in whatever you are facing in your project.
 By the end of this course, participants are better capable of using their PhD experience thus far, to actively take the lead in their project and positively influence stakeholders in order to come to a fruitful, efficient and healthy final phase of their PhD trajectory.
 This course is useful to PhD candidates at all stages but those in their third or fourth year will gain most from it.

 The group sessions address the following topics:

 - The first group session focuses on diagnosing the present state of your project, on identifying personal challenges related to your productivity and on how you deal with success and failure;

 - The second group session helps you in solving a current and relevant problem in your project by using the principles of Design Thinking, combining divergent and convergent thinking;

 - The third group session addresses next-level stakeholder management.
 We discuss Group Model Building as a problem-solving method, evaluate and map how well you (need to) know your stakeholders, and we apply persuasive communication techniques to get your stakeholders on board with your ideas;